Follow Waterford Sports Partnership on Facebook

 What is Outdoor Recreation?

-Outdoor recreation covers a wide range of activities that take place in the natural environment.
-It does not include activities that take place outdoors on confined courses or pitches (such as golf, football, show jumping) or motorised activities (such as quads/scramblers) with the exception of motorised mobility aids.
+Outdoor recreation includes activities that take place in natural settings.
+It does not include activities on confined pitches or courses (such as golf or football), nor motorised activities (except mobility aids).

-Land-based activities include walking, hiking, cycling, mountain biking, horse riding, running, orienteering, bouldering, rock climbing, mountaineering, caving, and nature play.
+• Land-based: walking, hiking, cycling, mountain biking, horse riding, climbing and nature play

 Waterford Sports Partnership